 1. It contributes to the depletion of resources

-International trade can easily increase the demand for products.
-When that happens, more natural resources are used to fulfill the demands.
-Also, because of it, the global welfare level increases, allowing people to purchase more products.
 The boost in the consumption level of more goods further contributes to the shortage of resources.
 Considering some resources are non-renewable, using them for the production process will result in a deficiency.
 This can impact their production in the future.

 2. International trade widens trade gaps

 International trade may lead to a trade deficit, in other words, it may broaden the trade gaps.
 This happens when the value of imports exceeds the value of exports in a country over some time.
 If a country is unable to increase the value of its exports, it needs to borrow from foreign countries to keep importing products.
-These foreign products can be essential items used in the everyday life by the population.
+These foreign products can be essential items used in everyday life by the population.

 The failure to earn from exports will hamper the country’s ability to finance essential imports.
 For instance, developing countries export primary commodities and import manufactured goods from developed countries.
 In such cases, the trade gap is large, and the trade balance mostly remains in favor of developed countries.